 Edmonton is one of Canada’s best summertime cities.
 Not only does it sport festival after festival, this cultural city has several lovely beaches – despite not anchoring an ocean.
+Out of all the beaches in Alberta, Edmonton’s are some of the most lush.
 You’ll find a few beaches in Edmonton and even more just a short drive from the city limits that are worth the quick road trip.

 Beaches in Edmonton

 Most beaches in Edmonton lie along the banks of the North Saskatchewan River.
 While river beaches are more pebbly than sandy, Edmonton’s river valley is lush and beautiful, with several sandy spots.
 If you’re visiting the city in summer, you’ll definitely want to head into the river valley for a refreshing break.
 Here’s a look at our favourite beaches in Edmonton.

 Terwillegar is a gorgeous park for walking, hiking and hanging out with your dog.
 The beach area is located on the south bank of the North Saskatchewan River.
 Since it’s a river beach, be mindful of rushing water and occasionally frigid waves.

 Terwillegar Park’s beach is rocky, but it’s just fine for sitting and watching the river or for launching boats.
 It’s particularly rad for cooling off in after a long walk or bike in the park.
 Just don’t forget to pack your towel.

 LRT construction revealed a lovely surprise a few years ago – the emergence of an accidental beach near Cloverdale (where you’ll find this amazing home).
 Accidental Beach is a long sandbar set along the North Saskatchewan River, but it may not be accessible some years due to water levels, resurfacing and construction in the area.
 Check with the City of Edmonton for updates.